samridh-dev/votess/joss/paper.md

 # Statement of need

-The Voronoi tessellation is a spatial decomposition that uniquely partitions space into convex sub-regions based on proximity to a discrete set of generating points.
-It is widely used across scientific domains.
-In astrophysics, Voronoi meshes are used in observational data analysis as well as numerical simulations of cosmic structure formation [@Springel2010].
-The increasing size of modern datasets has underscored the need for faster, more efficient algorithms and numerical methods.
-The rise of powerful many-core CPU and GPU architectures has greatly increased the available computational power.
+The Voronoi tessellation is a spatial decomposition that partitions space into a set of convex hulls based on proximity to a discrete set of seed points.
+It is an interesting problem due to the applications in biology, data science, geography, and physics.
+A few examples exist in computational cosmology, initally pioneered by van de Weygeart [@], in the form of Optimal transport theory (elucidate?) [@], or in observational data analysis as well as numerical simulations of cosmic structure formation [@Springel2010]

-However, most existing implementations of Voronoi tessellations are tailored to specific architectures, limiting their portability.
-Additionally, classic sequential insertion algorithms have difficulty using multi-core systems in a fully parallel manner.
-No general purpose, publicly available code capable of GPU-accelerated parallel Voronoi mesh generation in 3D space is available.
+The increasing size of datasets produced today have underscored the need for more efficient algorithms to both generate and analyse these datasets, and the rise of heterogenous computing facilities would enable such new algorithms to be run.
+There do exists several sequential and parallel implementations of the Voronoi Diagram problem [@Marot][@][@], however, they are mostly restricted to CPU or specific GPU architectures, thus limiting their potential as a portable multi-architecture algorithm.

 # Summary

 `votess` is a library for computing parallel 3D Voronoi tessellations on heterogeneous platforms, from CPUs to GPUs to future accelerator architectures.
-To do so, it uses the SYCL single-source framework abstraction. `votess` was designed to be portable yet performant, accessible to both developers and users with several easy-to-use interfaces.
+To do so, it uses the SYCL single-source framework abstraction in the C++ language. `votess` was designed to be portable yet performant, accessible to both developers and users with several easy-to-use interfaces.

-The underlying algorithm computes the Voronoi structure cell-by-cell [@ray2018].
-It produces the geometry of the Voronoi cells and their neighbor connectivity information, rather than a full combinatorial mesh data structure.
-This simplifies the method and makes it more ammenable to data parallel architectures than alternatives such as sequential insertion or the Bowyer-Watson algorithm.

 The core method of `votess` consists of two main steps.
 First, the input set of points is sorted into a grid, and a k-nearest neighbors search is performed.
-Once the k nearest neighbors are identified for each point, the Voronoi cell is computed by iteratively clipping a bounding box using the perpendicular bisectors between the point and its nearby neighbors.
-A "security radius" condition ensures that the resulting Voronoi cell is valid.
-If a cell cannot be validated, an automatic CPU fallback mechanism ensures robustness.
+Once the k nearest neighbors are identified for each point, the Voronoi cell is computed by iteratively clipping a bounding box using the perpendicular bisectors between the point and the identified neighbors.
+A "security radius" condition [@securityradius] ensures that the resulting Voronoi cell is valid, and if the cell cannot be validated, an CPU fallback mechanism is used.

-This efficient algorithm allows for independent thread execution, making it highly suitable for multi-core CPUs as well as GPU parallelism.
-This independence of cell computations achieves significant speedups in parallel environments.
+One advantage of this algorithm is the ability for each cell to be computed independently [@ray2018], making it suitable for parallel execution.
+It also produces the geometry of the Voronoi cells via their neighbor connectivity information, rather than a full combinatorial mesh data structure, thus making it more ammenable to data parallel architectures than alternatives such as sequential insertion or the Bowyer-Watson algorithm.
+Additionally, a grid based datastructure for the all-k-nearest-neighbors sub problem, succeeded with the iterative clipping enables better caching behaviour on the GPU.

 ## Performance

 ![](./bar.png)

-As expected, `votess` significantly outperforms single-threaded alternatives.
+From the graph above, `votess` outperforms single-threaded alternatives.

 In Figure 1, we show its performance compared to two other single-threaded Voronoi tessellation libraries: `Qhull` and `Voro++`.
 Both are well-tested and